tonioloewald/xinjs-ui/README.md

 ### `<markdown-viewer>`

-Render markdown anywhere, either using the `src` attribute to load the file asynchronousely, or just put the text inside it:
+Render [markdown](https://www.markdownguide.org/) anywhere, either using the `src` attribute to load the file asynchronousely, or just put the text inside it.
+Powered by [marked](https://www.npmjs.com/package/marked).

     <markdown-viewer src="/path/to/file.md">